Hospital discharge and preventing unnecessary hospital admissions (COVID-19)

 Actions that have helped discharge and reduced transmission in care homes

 The impact on people in care homes has been devastating, so ensuring safe support is a priority along with enabling alternative choices through other support options.
-Isolating infected care home residents is recognised as essential, but transmission within and across care homes has continued.
-It is vital to continue to address this even as the vaccine is rolled out, given the subsequent waves and new variants are likely to continue to be challenging to keep under control.
+Isolating (in the clinical but not emotional sense) infected care home residents is recognised as essential, but transmission within and across care homes has continued well into the pandemic.
+It is vital to continue to address this even as the vaccine is rolled out, given the likely subsequent waves and new variants.
 The following actions have helped deliver safer and quality support:

 - ‘Cohorting’ residents or creating ‘bubbles’ has helped minimise transmission and deal with outbreaks without residents always being confined to their rooms.
 Flexible use of space and care corridors enable staff to avoid crossover of those caring for symptomatic residents.